 DRAWINGS

-What they are and why are so important
+and why they are so important

 The same perfection Canaletto was attaining in his paintings, he was putting in the drawings, so the same care, emotion, life of his paintings, can be found in his drawings too.